AlessandroZ/BeRoot/README.md

 C:\Program Files\Some Folder\binary.exe
 ```

-Following this example, if "_C:\\_" folder is writeable, it would be possible to create a malicious executable binary called "_Program.exe_".
+Following this example, if "_C:\\_" folder is writable, it would be possible to create a malicious executable binary called "_Program.exe_".
 If "_binary.exe_" run with high privilege, it could be a good way to escalate our privilege.

 Note: BeRoot realized these checks on every service path, scheduled tasks and startup keys located in HKLM.